llfalcao/memory-card/README.md

 # Memory Card

-Memory game made using React with Styled Components.
+Memory game made using React with Styled Components proposed in [The Odin Project](https://www.theodinproject.com).
 Players get points by clicking on the cards as long as they don't click them twice, otherwise the score resets.

 Link: https://llfalcao.github.io/memory-card